MCiret/P11_Upgrade/README.rst

 INSTALLATION
 ============

-This app is running : https://purbeurre-mcda.tk/ Deployment was done using a CI/CD workflow (GitHub Actions) where the Django app Docker image is build and send to the hosted server (ssh) with the docker-compose.prod.yml file.
+Deployment could be done using a CI/CD workflow (GitHub Actions) where the Django app Docker image is build and send to the hosted server (ssh) with the docker-compose.prod.yml file.
 To complete this deployment, there are several pre-requisite steps that are to be done manually like copying .env files, nginx folder etc.

 However, if you want to run this app locally, there are 2 ways :